maxmueller7/maxmueller.miami/README.md

 - I bootstrapped this TypeScript app with [Create React App](https://create-react-app.dev/).
 - I'm using [Theme-UI](https://theme-ui.com/) for theming.
-- I'm getting the flag icons from [countryflags.io](https://www.countryflags.io/) for now.
+- I'm getting the flag icons from [CRW Flags](https://www.crwflags.com/) for now.
 I plan to build my own API in the near future.

 # Changelog.